cockroachdb/docs/create-security-certificates.md

 ## Certificate Directory

-The `create-*` subcommands generate the CA certificate and all node and client certificates and keys in a single directory specified by the `--certs-dir` flag and names the files as follows:
+The `create-*` subcommands generate the CA certificate and all node and client certificates and keys in a single directory specified by the `--certs-dir` flag, with the files named as follows:

 File name pattern | File usage
 -------------|------------